0x4e49434f4c45/amcdb/README.md

 # AMCDB (Another Minecraft-Discord Bridge)

-***AMCDB is pre-release software.
-If you use it, please be prepared to encounter issues.
-I appreciate any bug reports and pull requests!***

 AMCDB is a Fabric/Quilt mod to connect your Minecraft server to a Discord server.
 You can connect in-game chat to a Discord channel, set up a channel for the server console, and even run server commands from anywhere!